mottosso/learn-cinder/book/cinder/gl/drawSolidCircle.md

 Draws a filled circle centered around center with a radius of radius .
 Default `numSegments` requests a conservative (high-quality, but slow) number based on radius.

+> Using a GL convenience method should always be considered the slow path .
+They're fine for initial development or code that is not performance-sensitive, but the techniques we'll discuss next should always be preferred when speed counts.

 <br>
 <br>
 <br>